 PD-L1 blocking antibodies

-●Grade 3 to 4 treatment-related adverse effects were seen in 11 percent of patients receiving atezolizumab, compared with 39 percent in those treated with docetaxel.
-Any grade pneumonitis was seen in 3 percent of patients treated with atezolizumab (information concerning grade or pneumonitis rate on docetaxel arm is not available).
+●Severe (grade 3 to 4) treatment-related adverse effects were seen in 15 percent of patients receiving atezolizumab, compared with 43 percent in those treated with docetaxel.
+Any-grade pneumonitis was reported in 1 percent of patients receiving atezolizumab, with severe pneumonitis (grade 3 to 4) in 0.7 percent.

 Atezolizumab has additionally been evaluated in phase I/II trials as monotherapy or in combination with platinum-based chemotherapy, and is currently being combined with other agents in early clinical trials, including erlotinib, ipilimumab, and other immunotherapies.
-Based on encouraging activity in early phase trials, atezolizumab is also being evaluated in several phase III trials in advanced NSCLC, including one comparing salvage atezolizumab with docetaxel after progression on or after first-line platinum based chemotherapy, and three comparing standard first-line chemotherapy with either atezolizumab alone or combination therapy with atezolizumab and chemotherapy (table 1).
+Based on encouraging activity in early-phase trials, atezolizumab is also being evaluated in several ongoing phase III trials in patients with advanced NSCLC who have not received prior systemic therapy for advanced NSCLC (table 1).

 Durvalumab — Durvalumab (MEDI4736) is an IgG1 antagonist antibody to PD-L1 with an engineered Fc domain to eliminate durvalumab effector function (ie, complement mediated cytotoxicity and ADCC).
 Results from the NSCLC cohort of a phase I dose escalation/expansion trial evaluating durvalumab administered every two or three weeks have been presented and suggest preferential activity in tumors with PD-L1 expression :